Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice

 \section{Problem Formulation}

-To solve the energy plan selection problem, we first present a formal model of it.
-We consider a typical setting where a consumer can select his/her energy plan offered by various energy retailers.
-We formulate the energy plan selection problem in \textbf{EPSP}, which considers arbitrary demands, time-varying prices, and cancellation fees.
-Since energy plans differ considerably from one country to another, we consider a typical energy plan model in the US.
-Some key notations are defined in Table \ref{tab:not} and acronyms are listed in Table \ref{tab:acr}.
+In this section, we present a formal mathematical model of the energy plan selection problem.
+In the energy market, energy retailers offer various energy plans for households to choose from.
+This energy plan selection problem is stated in \textbf{EPSP}, which includes households' arbitrary demands, market time-varying prices, and plan cancellation fees.
+Although energy plans differ around the world, they have the same main character in choosing plans.
+As a typical model, electricity plans offered in the US are chosen.
+Key notations are defined in Table \ref{tab:not}, and acronyms are listed in Table \ref{tab:acr}.